drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ORDER BY eventid, eventname;
 ```

 2. To remove the repetition, you can aggregate the sales data into an array.
 Run the following code to do that. __Notice__, the code is mostly the same as the previous code, except for the `ARRAY_AGG`, `STRUCT`, and `GROUP BY` functions.
-Examine the results, now rather than repeating the data on the one-side of the relationship, the data on the many side is in an array of structs.
+Examine the results and notice that now rather than repeating the data on the one side of the relationship, the data on the many side is in an array of structs.

 ```
 SELECT